CMM-22/a2/README.md

 ### Ex.1 Forward Kinematics (baseline)

-In order to formulate an IK problem, firstly, we have to express the positions of a feet as functions of joint angles ( and the base position).
+In order to formulate an IK problem, firstly, we have to express the positions of a foot as functions of joint angles ( and the base position).
 Formally speaking, given a *generalized coordinates* vector

 ![equation: generalized coordinate](imgs/eq-q.png)